GuenterQuast/mPIXdaq/README.md

 A further, very sensitive variable is the variance of the energy distribution in the clusters.
 For α particles, the distribution peaks at the centre and steeply falls off towards the boundary, leading to a very small variance.
-A small ratio of the variances of the energy distribution and if the area covered by pixels ist therefore a very prominent signature of α particles.
+A small ratio of the variances of the energy distribution and of the area covered by pixels ist therefore a very prominent signature of α particles.

 Properties of clusters are optionally written to a file in *.csv* format